 ASCO has prepared a special report, A Guide to Cancer Care Delivery During the COVID-19 Pandemic.
 The report, developed with input from clinical experts, including ASCO’s Clinical Practice Committee, the COVID-19 Clinical Questions Advisory Group, and others, is intended to assist practices in developing their policies related to triage, screening, diagnostic testing, infection prevention and control, telemedicine, and other aspects of practice operations.
 This guide is available in eight languages: Arabic, Chinese (simplified), English, French, Japanese, Portuguese (Brazilian), Russian, and Spanish (Latin America).

 COVID-19 Resources for Research Sites

-The ASCO Research Community Forum has compiled resources to help support oncology researchers in dealing with the COVID-19 pandemic.
-This is a rapidly evolving situation and these resources will be updated on a regular basis.
-If you have a resource you would like to share, please e-mail ASCO Research Community Forum staff.
+The ASCO Center for Research and Analytics (CENTRA) has compiled resources to help support oncology researchers in dealing with the COVID-19 pandemic.
+This is a rapidly evolving situation and these resources will be updated periodically.
+If you have a resource you would like to share, please email the CENTRA team.